taskcluster/aws-provisioner/README.md

 }
 ```

-The `aws` configuration must be present, but its value is ignored.
-You can
-create your own `pulse` credentials at https://pulseguardian.mozilla.org.
+You can create your own `pulse` credentials at https://pulseguardian.mozilla.org.
 You'll need to get the Azure configuration from another TaskCluster developer.

 ### Running Locally